IPhone 5s: Design

 iPhone 5s's home button has a flat design and is made of scratch-resistant, laser-cut sapphire crystal surrounded by a stainless steel finger detection ring for using Touch ID.

 The camera has a f/2.2 aperture and has dual "True Tone" flashes.

 The "iPhone" wordmark on the back of an iPhone 5s is now set in a thinner version of the Myriad typeface.

 The iPhone 5s maintained a similar design to the iPhone 5, with a 4 in LCD multi-touch Retina display and a screen resolution of 640×1136 at 326 ppi.
-Its home button has been updated with a new flat design using a laser-cut sapphire cover surrounded by a metallic ring; the button is no longer concave, nor does it contain the familiar squircle icon seen on previous models.
+Like the iPhone 5, the iPhone 5s features a boxlike look with flat sides and chamfered edges.
+The device uses an aluminum composite frame.
+Its home button has been updated with a new design using a laser-cut sapphire cover surrounded by a metallic ring.
+The button is now flat and does not contain the squircle icon seen on previous home buttons.
 The phone itself is 0.30 in thick and weighs 112 g.
-The phone uses an aluminum composite frame.
-The device is available in three color finishes; "space gray" (replacing black with slate trim on the iPhone 5), white with silver trim, and white with gold trim.
-The iPhone 5s was the first iPhone to be available in a gold color; this decision was influenced by the fact that gold is seen as a popular sign of a luxury product among Chinese customers.
+The phone is available in three color finishes; "space gray" (replacing black with slate trim on the iPhone 5), white with silver trim, and white with gold trim.
+The iPhone 5s was the first iPhone to be available in a gold color; this decision was influenced by the fact that gold is seen as luxurious among Chinese customers.